Top AUT academic apologises to former colleague who accused him of sexual harassment

 A top Auckland University of Technology (AUT) academic has apologised "unreservedly" to a former colleague who accused him of a prolonged campaign of sexual harassment.

-Dr Marisa Paterson, director of the Centre for Gambling Research at Canberra's Australian National University (ANU), laid a complaint against AUT University's Pro Vice Chancellor Max Abbott last August.
+Dr Marisa Paterson, director of the Centre for Gambling Research at Canberra's Australian National University (ANU), laid a complaint against AUT's Pro Vice Chancellor Max Abbott last August.

 The five-page complaint, seen by the Herald, details allegations of "prolonged and persistent stalking, sexual harassment, physical harassment and bullying" against Abbott.